benhutchings1/masters-mc-NEAT-algorithm/Dissertation/Dissertation.md

 To start calculating a house score, the components of the desired structure have to be broken down.
 When deciding fitness functions it is important to limit the scope of what can be expected, there is always more detail that can be added to the scoring.
 The purpose of the scoring is to highlight the important parts of a structure and guide the genome towards the desired output, but leaving enough flexibility to allow for creativity.
 A balance between control and creativity.
 Each of the component scoring functions generate a value between $0<x<1$ and the average is used to calculate the overall structure score.
 The fitness functions I decided on were:
 1. A bounding wall </br>
 An important part of a house is a complete wall with no air-gaps.
-While the wall cannot be structurally wrong, the model can still place airgaps which must be minimised.
+While the wall cannot be structurally wrong, the model can still place airgaps which must be minimized.
 The score is calculated by taking the percentage of blocks that aren't air.</br>

 2. A door</br>
 There should be a door on ground level to enter the structure.
 This is the only score which is either 0 (no usable door) or 1 (usable door).</br>

 3. Seed blocks</br>
 The 3 seed blocks inputs are to control the types of blocks which are generated by the structure.
-This scores models higher which prioritise using blocks from the three seed blocks given.
+This scores models higher which prioritises using blocks from the three seed blocks given.
 For each seed block which is in the top 5 blocks used, 1/3 is added to the score. </br>

 4. Symmetry</br>
 In almost everything considered beautiful, there is some element of symmetry.
 It has been well documented that humans find symmetry much more attractive and soothing to look at [@Huang_2018].
-Instead of limiting my model and forcing symmetry in one axis, I am checking both x & y axes and chosing the one which has the highest symmetry.
+Instead of limiting my model and forcing symmetry in one axis, I am checking both x & y axes and choosing the one which has the highest symmetry.
 The symmetry is calculated by comparing the percentage of equal blocks on both sides of the axis, giving a value between 0 and 1. </br>

 5. Block Variance</br>
 Block variance promotes a higher variance of blocks, by scoring a structure higher if more unique blocks are used, the equation for which is below.
-The model gets a higher score the more blocks it uses, upto 3 blocks.
+The model gets a higher score the more blocks it uses, up to 3 blocks.
 Above 3 blocks the score caps at 3/4, chosen because it is better than 2 blocks (2/3) but not better than 3 blocks.
 This was done to prevent the the models using too many blocks and making a cluttered design, but not too few blocks..
 ```
 int x: size(unique)
 if (x <= 3){